lkodinsson/MARS/Fantasy/Spells.md

 **Duration:** Instant
 **Resist:** Fortitude

 Soaks a target in water and optionally knocks the target back a distance up to 3m, by generating a stream of water from your body.
-Can be used from a source of water instead of your body thus allowing you to project a stream with twice the range and knockback, but costs 1 more mana and with 2 higher difficulty.
+Can be used from a source of water instead of your body thus allowing you to project a stream with twice the range and knockback, but costs 1 addditional focus and with 2 higher difficulty.
 This spell can also be used to stop objects or creatures from burning by soaking them in water.
 When used on grease or oil, however, it will instead increase the radius by 1m and not stop any burning.

 ***Graze:*** The target can only be knocked back half the distance (rounded up).